JAORMX/deet.blog/content/posts/day-12-perfect-day.md

 ![](/images/20200715_122105.jpg)

-Today Deet also considered us a safety place.
-For example, when another dog was walking near by, Deet came behind us.
-Before, she has always rand behind a tree or near to the bushes.
-We were upgraded in her mind something related to safety and that feels very good to realise.
+Today Deet also considered us a safe place.
+For example, when another dog was walking nearby, Deet came behind us.
+Before, she always ran behind a tree or near to the bushes.
+It was good to realize that we were now a safe harbour in her mind.

-Amazing thing about Deet is how excited she is about everything when she gains more confident.
-But she is still very calm and thoughtful.
-It feels like she is always thinking for a long time before she acts :D One interesting side about Deet has been that she hasn't barked.
-Not even a single little time.
-We don't know if she is even able to but so far she has not made a sound.
+An amazing thing about Deet is how excited she is about everything when she gains more confidence, but she still is very calm and thoughtful.
+It feels like she is always thinking for a long time before she acts :D .

 Anyhow, if we don't count the times she is sitting in some random bushes like a rabbit, with this lady there is no such a thing as boring moment.
 During the warm summer day is good to cool down with some frozen treats.